top of page

 Frametown, WV

-It was a snow day, so we all went out to go sledding.
-There’s this really big hill down the road that’s part of a farm and it’s the perfect place to go; you have to pass through this small section of forest to get to it from my house.
+It was a snow day, so my friends and I met up to go sledding.
+There’s a really big hill down the road that’s part of a farm, and it’s the perfect place to go; you have to pass through this small section of forest to get to it from my house.
 I go this way pretty often by myself, so I’m used to the path and all the animals that live there.

 Three of us were talking loudly and walking through the woods when we heard trees cracking, like something big was in them.
 We stopped talking and looked around; I can’t really describe it, but the air felt heavy and made me feel panicky.
-A small shadow passed over us and I looked up; I saw this huge man covered in dark hair jumping from treetop to treetop.
-It didn’t look like he had seen us.
-Then, he jumped onto the ground farther down the path before leaping off the cliff-edge and into the creek.
-He jumped a few more times on the ground before hopping back into the trees.
+A small shadow passed over us, and I looked up; I saw this huge person, or creature, covered in long, dark black hair, jumping from treetop to treetop.
+It didn’t look like it had seen us.
+Then, it jumped onto the ground farther down the path before leaping off the cliff-edge and into the creek.
+It jumped a few more times on the ground before hopping back into the trees, swinging from the branches with its long arms.

-We didn’t move or speak for a while, afraid he’d come back.
-After we were pretty sure, we went and looked where he landed and saw a weird footprint— it only had three toes.
+We didn’t move or speak for a while, afraid it’d come back.
+After we were pretty sure, we went and looked where it landed and saw a weird footprint— it only had three long, big toes.
 We left pretty quickly and had my mom pick us up.
-I’m not sure what it was, maybe a demon or something, but I’m really glad it didn’t see us because I don’t know what it would’ve done.
+I’m not sure what it was, but I’m really glad it didn’t see us because I don’t know what it would’ve done.

 - Hannah